MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 or(false, false)
 ```

-And return these results:
+And return the following results respectively:

-* First example: At least one expression is true, so the function returns `true`.
+* At least one expression is true, so the function returns `true`.
-* Second example: Both expressions are false, so the function returns `false`.
+* Both expressions are false, so the function returns `false`.

 *Example 2*